bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 for reuse in documentation and are continuously built from packed npm artifacts in BokehJS CI.

-``show()`` remains convenient for scripts; component frameworks should prefer ``mount()`` because its lifetime is explicit.
+``show()`` remains convenient for scripts and now returns the same owning ``BokehMount`` as ``mount()``.
+Await its ``ready`` promise and retain it for disposal; it no longer returns a raw view.
+The old public ``Bokeh.embed.add_document_standalone()``, ``mount_document_standalone()``, and ``add_document_from_session()`` paths are internal rendering bridges.
+Direct JavaScript code should use ``mount()`` or ``show()``; artifact and server hosts receive an owning mount from their public bootstrap API.

-Adapters remount only when the model, target, or mount-options object changes identity.
+Adapters remount when their model, target, or abort signal changes.
 Keep those values stable across ordinary framework renders.
-A single model can have only one owning temporary document at a time; dispose its current mount before moving it to another host.
+Removing one root slot from a document provider detaches only that view; the provider and its other root slots keep the shared document alive.
+A single model can have only one owning temporary document at a time, so dispose its current mount before moving it to another host.
 Abort a pending or active mount with ``mountOptions.signal``.
-Adapter error callbacks and events report failures;
+Adapter error callbacks and events report the same structured mount failures;
 failed and superseded mounts clean up any views and temporary document they created.
-A caller-supplied ``Document`` remains owned by the caller.
+Framework packages do not inject Bokeh resource scripts or implement a second embed lifecycle.

 Importing BokehJS and creating models is safe during server-side rendering, but ``mount()`` requires a browser DOM.
 Create or hydrate the adapter from the